lydtechconsulting/component-test-framework/README.md

     }
 }
 ```
-8. Now lets build the service and run the test.
-Run `./mvnw clean install; docker built -t samples/my-maven-app` to build the service and docker container.
+10. Now lets build the service and run the test.
+Run `./mvnw clean install; docker build -t samples/my-maven-app .` to build the service and docker container.
 Now run the Component Tests using `./mvnw clean install -Pcomponent` and see the test run and pass.
 Thats it, you've added your first component test against your simple service!
 Now check out some of the examples below for more complex examples - where the real value of the framework lies.

+todo link to this simple project

 # Contents